Nothing is as enjoyable as gathering around a recently cleared dining table and having a fun game of Balderdash or Monopoly with friends and family.

 Whether it is Bingo or a long played-out strategic board game that you and your friends and family once enjoyed together, there is something for everyone out there.
 The most important part is connecting with each other and bringing a little fun and laughter into each other’s worlds.

-This holiday season, when you’ve made that decision to help lower the spread of COVID-19 by downsizing your holiday gatherings, consider sending out a new invite — for a virtual game night!
+When you’ve made that decision to safely gather for a good time, consider sending out a new invite — for a virtual game night!